 There can be several types of qualifications noted in a qualified audit report such as:

-- Provisions of accounting standard and rules have not been followed by the entity, to some extent, in preparing books of accounts and drawing up financial statements.
+- Provisions of accounting standard and rules have not been followed by the entity to some extent in preparing its books of accounts and drawing up financial statements.

-When an auditor issues a qualified audit report, it has to specify the specific matters on which a qualified opinion is given and the reasons for the same.
+When an auditor issues a qualified audit report, it has to specify the specific matters on which a qualified opinion is given, along with the reasons for the same.

 An example of a qualified audit opinion:

-In our opinion and to the best of our information and according to the explanations given to us, except for the above impact of the above qualified opinion, the financial statements give a true and fair view in compliance with the accounting principles and rules’
+In our opinion and to the best of our information and according to the explanations given to us, except for the impact of above qualified opinion, the financial statements give a true and fair view in compliance with the accounting principles and rules.

 The intention of a qualified audit report is to draw attention of stakeholders such as investors, debtors, creditors, bankers etc. to certain discrepancies in the financial statements as observed by the auditors.